 This will open the website like in the screenshot above.
 It will allow you to see if your website is fit for multiple screens sizes.
 Firefox has a similar feature called responsive design mode.

 When you select for instance any iPhone in that drop down, and it shows your entire website scaled down to fit the screen, you know your mobile site isn’t mobile-friendly.
-I tested this local Dutch website and found exactly that:

 If you want to check if your mobile site works at all, use the Inspect tool in your browser and Google’s mobile-friendly test.
 Check for a number of specifics if your website is fit for mobile devices, like top tasks and the size of your buttons.
 If you would like some more guidance in breaking up your design to fit multiple screens, please read this article on our development blog.

 Read more: Mobile SEO: the ultimate guide »